oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 ## Task 3: Create the Database Management Private Endpoint and Network Security Group (NSG)

-The database management private endpoint resides in the database subnet and allows communication between the database and Database Management service.
+The database management private endpoint should resides in the database subnet and allows communication between the database and Database Management service.

-1. Click the navigation menu, click the *Observability & Management* menu item, and then *Administration * under *Database Management*.
+1. Click the navigation menu, click the *Observability & Management* menu item, and then *Administration* under *Database Management*.

 	![Image alt text](images/image20.png)